my research on the “POLITICALLY

-In other words, what really matters in the end are scientific facts, not your educational background, not your race, not your nationality, not your gender, not official degrees, awards, and the guise of authority.
+In other words, what really matters in the end are sound scientific facts (i.e., truth, objective reality, that “what is”), not your educational background, not your race, not your nationality, not your gender, not official degrees, awards, and the guise of authority.

 Naturally, this rather liberating notion tends to challenge and threaten the sanctioned decrees and the commonly glorified status of authorities, whether they be persons, institutions, corporations, governments, or the tenets of so-called superior races –so they categorically don't popularize it or acquaint their adherents with it.

 Just to clarify: my saying “trust facts, not authorities” does not mean, or imply, to not pay attention to authorities, to not think (critically) about what they're saying.
 Neither does it mean, or imply, that they can not be factual or truthful.
 “Trust facts, not authorities” means that trust –meaning reliance, or personal intellectual commitment and orientation– ought to be on facts (the truth, the actual reality) instead of any particular authoritative person or organization of authority.